mgaur10/appmod-temp/README.md

 # Architecture and guide for secure cloud native development on GCP

 # Summary
-This architecture enhances the inner and outer software development loops in Google Cloud Platform environments, while satisfying key security requirements.
-Automated with Terraform for minimal setup, it integrates key services like Skaffold, Jib, and Minikube within a Cloud Workstation, and services like Cloud Build, Cloud Deploy, and GKE, all under strict IAM policies and private networking.
-This solution streamlines development cycles and secure deployments, balancing rapid innovation with key security controls, and aligning with enterprise compliance standards.
+This project presents a Secure DevOps Architecture Pattern for cloud-native development on Google Cloud.
+It's designed as a non-production, demonstration environment, automated with Terraform for streamlined setup.
+The architecture integrates key tools like Skaffold, Jib, and Minikube within a Cloud Workstation, and services like Cloud Build, Cloud Deploy, and GKE, within a secure framework of private networking and strict IAM policies.
+Aimed at enhancing both the inner and outer development loops, the project provides a balanced approach to rapid development and stringent security, ensuring alignment with enterprise compliance standards.

 # Architecture